Nelson Eddy: Singing

-At Carnegie Hall in New York City, Christmas 1931, he sang in the world premiere of Maria Egiziaca (Mary in Egypt), unexpectedly conducted by the composer Ottorino Respighi himself when famed conductor Arturo Toscanini fell ill at the last minute.
-Years later, when Toscanini visited the MGM lot in California, Eddy greeted him by singing a few bars of Maria Egiziaca.
+At Carnegie Hall in New York City, Christmas 1931, he sang in the world premiere of Maria egiziaca (Mary in Egypt), unexpectedly conducted by the composer Ottorino Respighi himself when famed conductor Arturo Toscanini fell ill at the last minute.
+Years later, when Toscanini visited the MGM lot in California, Eddy greeted him by singing a few bars of Maria egiziaca.

 Eddy continued in occasional opera roles until his film work made it difficult to schedule appearances the requisite year or two in advance.
-Among his final opera performances were three with the San Francisco Opera in 1934, when he was still "unknown".
-Marjory M. Fisher of the San Francisco News wrote of his December 8, 1934, performance of Wolfram in Tannhäuser, "Nelson Eddy made a tremendously fine impression ... he left no doubt in the minds of discerning auditors that he belongs in that fine group of baritones which includes Lawrence Tibbett, Richard Bonelli, and John Charles Thomas and which represents America's outstanding contribution to the contemporary opera stage."
+Among his final opera performances were three with the San Francisco Opera in 1934 when he was still "unknown".
 He also sang Amonasro in Aida on November 11, 1934, to similar acclaim.
 Elisabeth Rethberg, Giovanni Martinelli, and Ezio Pinza were in the cast.
 However, opera quietly faded from Eddy's schedule as films and highly lucrative concerts claimed more and more of his time.

 When he resumed his concert career following his screen success, he made a point of delivering a traditional concert repertoire, performing his hit screen songs only as encores.
 He felt strongly that audiences needed to be exposed to all kinds of music.